sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 ### Incorrect investment decisions

-In the PMLC mentioned above, **Develop and test solution** is only one project activity from the list of 48 to 60 but is the most intensive one, the reason this whole project was funded, where we will spend most of our time, and will involve at least 12 more stakeholders just within the IT Branch (as per [this process map](onenote:http://dialogue/grp/PR6893344/OneNote/AppDevSA/02-Development%20(In%20Progress)/Outcomes%20Map.one#Feature%20to%20Release%20BPM&section-id={5E16E60C-310B-49EF-8451-88E0CE4DA968}&page-id={8208D63D-CE7D-49EB-BF48-033A38FA5825}&end) created by our Senior Advisors).
+In the PMLC mentioned above, **Develop and test solution** is only one project activity from the list of 48 to 60 but is the most intensive one, the reason this whole project was funded, where we will spend most of our time, and will involve at least 12 more stakeholders just within the IT Branch (as per [this process map](onenote:http://dialogue/grp/PR6893344/OneNote/AppDevSA/02-Development%20%28In%20Progress%29/Outcomes%20Map.one#Feature%20to%20Release%20BPM&section-id=%7B5E16E60C-310B-49EF-8451-88E0CE4DA968%7D&page-id=%7B8208D63D-CE7D-49EB-BF48-033A38FA5825%7D&end) created by our Senior Advisors).

-It is in this **Develop and test solution** activity that we end up uncovering many unknowns that are inhibiting our ability to execute (internal skill sets limitations, systems integration limitations, technical debt, new technology stack capabilities that could solve problems but are not part of our current standards, security vulnerabilities, etc).
+It is in this **Develop and test solution** activity that we end up uncovering many unknowns that are inhibiting our ability to execute (internal skill sets limitations, systems integration limitations, technical debt, new technology stack capabilities that could solve problems but are not part of our current standards, security vulnerabilities, propriatary software limitations, etc).
 No amount of advanced planning can completely uncover these unknowns due to the fast pace of technology changes and, more importantly, growing **end-user demands** which are validated only when we **Hand off solution to operations** and produce the **Benefits Realization Plan**.
+In addition, should the pre-approved plan require the use propriatary software, course corrections will surely involve procurement activities which will additional work and investments to obtain.

 These **end-user demands** are what we include in the **Business Case** project artefacts (following the "business needs" and "identify strategic alignment" project activities).
 But what is a Business Case?